 The first event at the new Parkhead Art Studio was on the 15th of October on Pregnancy and Infant Loss Awareness Day.
 It is a campaign close to my heart so even though I had just got the keys days before I was determined that this event would christen the Artist-in-Residence programme.
 It seemed perfect timing that a project (and space) which from its outset aimed to be community focused, culturally aware and inclusive would firstly dedicate time and resources to a section of the community often forgotten- the 1 in 4 pregnancies lost and parents left behind.

 As the date drew closer I thought of all the women effected in Parkhead and what opportunities they had available to them to explore this difficult type of loss.
-The confusion, the disappointment, the anger, the heartbreak, the hopelessness, the failure, the judgement, the loneliness.
 I wanted to provide a time and space where they could turn to for support, contemplation- where they could let themselves just be- in their identity post-loss.
 Wave of Light was a place for quiet reflection, the lighting of candles to acknowledge life and loss, sharing experiences in conversation, and providing creative activities to explore the subject of pregnancy loss.
 Our Parkhead ‘Wave of Light’ joining with others across the globe as candles were lit at 7pm as part of remembrance day.

 Wave of Light